chriswk/solrpresentation/intro/02_solr_history.md

 !SLIDE
-# Solr Quick Intro #

-!SLIDE bullets incremental
 # Solr #

-* Apache License
-* Apache Lucene with optimizations
-* Supports Replication and Sharding
+!SLIDE smbullets incremental
+# History #
-* Scale up and out
+* Started out as a CNET internal project
+* Joined Apache in 2006
+* Builds on Lucene to offer more extensive search functionality

 !SLIDE bullets incremental
 # solrconfig.xml #